littleosbook/littleosbook/user_mode.md

 # User Mode

 User mode is now almost within our reach.
-There's just a few more steps required.
+There are just a few more steps required.
 They don't seem too much work on paper, but they can take quite a few hours to get right in code and design.